 Obviously, there is a large need to recruit more women in the trucking industry.
 However, what is the best way to do this?
 Of course, there is no single right answer.
 The best way to recruit one woman can vary greatly for another.
 This said, there are a few things to keep in mind when trying to recruit more women.
 Ellen Voie, president of Women in Trucking (more on them later), shared a few pointers with Fleet Owner.
 Voie highlighted five things to keep in mind when trying to recruit women.
 First, women want to make a difference.
 Second, women want a challenge.
 Third, women are team players.
 Fourth, women desire a sense of work satisfaction.
 And finally, fifth, women want recognition for their efforts.
 While there is nothing inherently different here than what men want, it can be helpful to keep these five points in mind when structuring brand and job messaging.

 Of course, encouragement of women entering the trucking industry has to come from multiple sources.
 This said it is important to recognize a specific organization working on this issue.
 The Women in Trucking Association, mentioned above as well, is a non-profit organization focused on the transportation and logistics industry.
-According to their website, WTA works to:
+According to its website, WTA works to:

 - Educate and raise awareness of women’s issues